Is Merida Mexico Safe for Travelers? (The Answer Might Surprise You)

 Monumento a la Patria (Monument to the Fatherland), located on Paseo de Montejo.

-If you’ve been inspired to check Merida out through Instagram, YouTube and social media, the photos you’ve seen haven’t been of South Merida, so don’t worry.
+If you’ve been inspired to check Merida out through Instagram, YouTube and social media, the photos you’ve seen haven’t been of South Merida and/or Kanasín, so don’t worry.

 The parts you’ve seen, and the best parts of Merida, include Centro Historico/Paseo de Montejo and North Merida.